 Many self-help experts recommend replacing a bad habit with another more desirable habit.
-I replaced my shopping habits with free activities like reading, juggling, practicing archery, going for a run, or crafting birthday cards.
+I replaced my shopping habits with free activities like reading, juggling, archery, running, or crafting birthday cards.
 Like my friend Max from Max Out of Pocket suggests, I want to invest my savings in bigger and better things like an expedition to the Great Wall of China!
 That money wont save itself!
 I asked, it said, no.

 A Decade of Dancing Together

 After tangoing with my budget for over a decade, my most recent enhancements have been to keep my budget entries simplified and lean.
 Which equates to less spending and increasing my sinking funds.
 I am an avid minimalist, I have tried to adapt my lifestyle to cultivating less: less physical, digital, and financial burdens.
-A way I infuse this into my budget is through limited entry.
-I only allow so many items to be entered before I am cut off.
+I infuse this into my budget by limited entry.
+I only allow so many items before I am cut off.
 Basically, I am like a strict parent who doles out a measly allowance.
-Spend it wisely child!
+Spend it wisely, child!

 Another avenue I aggressively pursue is sinking funds because I do not enjoy the icky feeling of my paycheck being devoured by car insurance or Christmas gifts.
 Just.
 No. Instead, I have little-bite sized nuggets that go towards a high-interest savings account called Adulting Adventures.
 Then when I need large sums of money for a bill, I pull from that account.
 Problem solved and paycheck happiness restored!